Generating Email Addresses from Public Data is Illegal

 Furthermore, under GDPR, organisations cannot justify their actions simply by referencing the public nature of the original data source.
 The ICO has been clear that personal data remains protected under GDPR even when derived or combined with public information, particularly if the processing leads to unsolicited marketing, as this breaches an individual's reasonable expectation of privacy.

 These speculative, generated email addresses are not verified, and there's no certainty that they belong to business accounts rather than personal ones.
-In the case of Growthonics (apparently now Quantanite), Seed Data Solutions, InFynd, Acquirz, Red Flag Alert, and Go Data (also trading as Go Live Data), who were responsible for more than forty spam emails a day arriving in my unverified, unconsenting, private email inbox, they "generated" my valid ‑ but personal ‑ email address and sold it on to third parties without my consent.
-This constitutes unauthorised access and disclosure of personal data, as the information was neither directly taken from me nor provided with my permission.
+In the case of Growthonics (apparently now Quantanite), Seed Data Solutions, InFynd, Acquirz, Red Flag Alert, and Go Data (also trading as Go Live Data), who were responsible for more than forty spam emails a day arriving in my unverified, unconsenting, private email inbox, they "generated" my valid ‑ but personal ‑ email address and sold it on to third parties without my consent..

 Companies that buy and use this data for marketing purposes, trusting the promises that these data generation companies make, often unknowingly violate GDPR and PECR, exposing themselves to legal penalties.
 The responsibility for ensuring compliance lies not just with the data vendors but also with the businesses using this information.